sherifmagdy32/gaming_os_tweaker/README.md

 Main point is, there is no way to know how the image (ISO) are being built, it's not transparent there, whoever is responsible could use the opportunity to hide a rootkit in this part of the process, and no one would know, while keeping the argument that it was all open source.
 So, that's why.

+Rootkit means one could implement any sort of malicious code, like a spyware, among all others as root (has access to everything, much more than is visible to users), and by doing that, in a modified OS preinstall, all security measures that would have been already in place, could have been bypassed, therefore rendering the malicious code to be executed and also be kept undetected.

+I dont know about the legallity of distributing modified Windows OS.

 It doesnt mean they arent trustworthy, I don't know them, it just means it's not transparent enough as it is.

 <https://www.reddit.com/r/Windows10/comments/w54ign/am_i_out_of_my_mind_or_just_paranoid_ntlite_msmg/>